Domaine Richou, Anjou

 - Anjou Blanc “Chauvigné”: Chenin Blanc.
 The emphasis here is on freshness and minerality, with bright aromatics, lemon high tones, and richly long, elegant fruit.
-It’s a wine with real style.
 At around 1,700 cases, Chauvigné is the domaine’s largest production.
 Two-thirds comes from a 7.4 acre vineyard named Violettes growing in volcanic schists soils, planted in 1980 (2.5 acres), then in 1986 (1.2 acres.) and 1998 (3.7 acres); and one third comes from their Rogeries vineyard, growing in a streak of glassy volcanic soil known as rhyolites.
 Harvest is by hand with two passes through the vines, and the wine is made mostly in tank, with some 20% done in older barrels.
 Malolactic fermentation rarely takes place because of Chenin’s innate acidity and Richou’s cold cellar.

 - Anjou Blanc “Les Rogeries”: Chenin Blanc.
 This is a dense, richly plump and honeyed Chenin (from ripe fruit, not sugar) underpinned by lingering minerality.
 It comes from a 10.4 acre vineyard growing in meager rhyolites soil, which imparts minerality.
 This parcel had supported vines in the 16th century and was more recently planted in 1989-90-91.
 Harvest is by hand with two passes and the yield is quite low (normally 32 hectoliters per hectare); élevage lasts as long as 16 months in new and older barrels on the lees.
 Between 400 and 600 cases are made each year.

 - L' R osé: This is Richou’s top rosé made from Cabernet Sauvignon.
 Typically made from low yields of 45 hectoliters per hectare, it is weighty, with a terrific balance between sweetness and austerity, spice, and stone.
-The lot number on the back label is in fact the vintage year.
+The lot number on the back label is the vintage year.

 - Anjou Rouge “4 Chemins”: Cabernet Franc and Cabernet Sauvignon.
 This is full of fresh rich fruit and makes a terrific bistro wine.
 It is made in tank primarily from younger vine Cabernet Franc with a dollop of Cabernet Sauvignon.
-Both grow in Aubance schists in two parcels totaling 2.8 hectares, or nearly 7 acres.
+These varieties grow in Aubance schists in two parcels totaling 2.8 hectares, or nearly 7 acres.
 Ideal yield is around 40 h/ha and rough annual production is 1,250 cases.

 - Côteaux de l’Aubance “Les 3 Demoiselles”: Chenin Blanc.
 Les 3 Demoiselles is only made in years of great botrytis.
 It is, as Andrew Jefford writes in The New France, “almost always one of the appellation’s best wines.”
 This wine comes from a 2 acre parcel of Chenin planted in 1924 in the Violettes vineyard, and a smaller parcel (Grand Vau) planted in 1988 that grows on the domaine’s best slopes.